wambui-pixel/magistrala-main-clone/README.md

 ![banner][banner]

-Magistrala is modern, scalable, secure, open-source, and patent-free IoT cloud platform written in Go.
+SuperMQ is modern, scalable, secure, open-source, and patent-free cloud platform for messaging and event-driven architecture (EDA) written in Go.

-It accepts user and thing (sensor, actuator, application) connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
-It is used as the IoT middleware for building complex IoT solutions.
+It accepts user and client (device, user, application) connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
+It is used as the architecture backbone for building complex distributed solutions.

 For more details, check out the [official documentation][docs].
 For extra bits and services see [our contrib repository][contrib].